Javid says ‘invasion of Ukraine has begun’ after Putin orders troops into region

 “From that you can conclude that the invasion of Ukraine has begun.”

-Speaking on Monday evening, Mr Johnson also accused the Russian president of “plainly” breaking international law by recognising two breakaway pro-Russian separatist regions in Ukraine – Donetsk and Luhansk – as independent entities.
+Speaking on Monday evening, Mr Johnson accused the Russian president of “plainly” breaking international law by recognising two breakaway pro-Russian separatist regions in Ukraine – Donetsk and Luhansk – as independent entities.

+“I think it’s a very ill omen and a very dark sign,” the prime minister said.
+“It’s yet another indication that things are moving in the wrong direction.”

-Foreign secretary Liz Truss also said she would be setting out the measures “in response to their breach of international law” – saying Mr Putin’s move would not go “unpunished”.
+Liz Truss, the foreign secretary, also said she would be setting out sanction measures “in response to their breach of international law” – saying Mr Putin’s move would not go “unpunished”.

+No 10 said last night the Cobra meeting would be used to “coordinate the UK response including agreeing a significant package of sanctions to be introduced immediately.”

 Last night at an emergency session of the UN Security Council, the UK's ambassador Dame Barbara Woodward said Russia has “brought us to the brink”, warning that the country's actions "will have severe and far-reaching consequences".